5 Best Practices for Leading a Hybrid Team

 As some organisations struggle with how to bring employees back to the workplace, the stakes couldn’t be higher.
 Employees want flexibility and many will leave if they don’t get it.
 For more than 20 months, they have rebalanced their work-life schedules.
 Now, they are facing further adjustments.

-COVID-19 has forced workplaces to restructure the who, what, where, when and how of working together.
+COVID-19 forced workplaces to restructure the who, what, where, when and how of working together.
 Restructuring events are critical moments that can either exacerbate or reduce inequity.
 The challenge for businesses will be to facilitate this shift when it is safe to do so with extra flexibility and minimal disruption.
 Businesses that have leaders with an open mind and who are receptive to change will be able to distinguish themselves as employers of choice during this transition period and beyond.

 At the same time, employees are torn between a strong desire for more flexible work and an equally strong desire for the collaboration of in-person work.
 While the hybrid workplace and hybrid teams might be viewed as the great compromise of the future, organisations that get this right will have a huge competitive advantage.